|Born||in Redding Ridge, Connecticut, USA|

 Hope was one of four children of an actress mother, upon whose shoulders fell the responsibility of supporting the family after the premature death of her father, the composer/arranger John Lange, in 1942.
-Along with her other siblings, she worked as a waitress in the family's Greenwich Village restaurant, 'Minette's of Washington Square'.
+Along with her siblings, she worked as a waitress in the family's Greenwich Village restaurant, 'Minette's of Washington Square'.
 By chance, she made the acquaintance of Eleanor Roosevelt, who owned an apartment in the village, and ended up walking the former First Lady's prized Scotch terrier, Fala.
-This got her photo into a newspaper, which, in turn, led to an advertising job with pictures on the 1949 cover of 'Radio-Electronics', sporting the futuristic red 'Man from Mars' pith helmet with in-built radio.
-Still just fifteen years old, Hope spent the next two years at college in Oregon and New York, then found her first job in television and was subsequently signed by 20th Century Fox.
+This got her photo into a newspaper, which, in turn, led to an advertising job with pictures on the June 1949 cover of 'Radio-Electronics', sporting the futuristic red 'Man from Mars' pith helmet with built-in radio.
+Still just fifteen years old, Hope spent the next two years at college in Oregon and New York, then found her first job in television and was subsequently signed by 20th Century-Fox.

 The glossy production values of The Best of Everything (1959), a film about ambitious New York career women working in a magazine publishing house, overshadowed most of the character development.
 However, Lange (who was billed above the established star Joan Crawford) was dealt with most favorably by the critics.
 According to Bosley Crowther of The New York Times: "Simply because she has the most to do, and does it gracefully, Miss Lange comes off best' (October 9,1959).
 The following decade was to be a period of mixed fortunes for Hope Lange.

-Turning increasingly towards television, Hope Lange achieved her most lasting fame as the popular star of the amiable sitcom "The Ghost & Mrs. Muir" (1968), as a widow who (with two kids and a housekeeper) takes up residence in a quaint cottage, also inhabited by the cantankerous ghost of a sea captain (Edward Mulhare).
+Turning increasingly towards television, Hope Lange achieved her most lasting fame as the popular star of the amiable sitcom The Ghost & Mrs. Muir (1968) as a widow who (with two kids and a housekeeper) takes up residence in a quaint cottage also inhabited by the cantankerous ghost of a sea captain (Edward Mulhare).
 The show ran for three seasons and Lange won two Emmy Awards for Outstanding Continued Performance by an Actress in a Leading Role in a Comedy Series (1969 and 1970).
-In her only other recurring TV role, she played Dick Van Dyke's wife in "The New Dick Van Dyke Show" (1971), but with less rewarding Results.
+In her only other recurring TV role, she played Dick Van Dyke's wife in The New Dick Van Dyke Show (1971), but with less rewarding results.
 She received good notices for portraying Charles Bronson's dying wife, the victim of the original Death Wish (1974) and its raison d'etre.
-She then acted primarily on television, with few exceptions, including Blue Velvet (1986) and Clear and Present Danger (1994), as a U.S. senator.
+She then acted primarily on television, with few exceptions, including Blue Velvet (1986) and Clear and Present Danger (1994) as a U.S. senator.
 In 1977, she replaced Tony Award-winning Ellen Burstyn in the starring role of Doris in 'Same Time, Next Year' on Broadway.

-In the early 90's, Lange underwent surgery for a brain tumour.
+In the early '90s, Lange underwent surgery for a brain tumour.
 While the operation was successful, her health remained precarious and she limited her screen appearances, retiring altogether in 1998.
-She died of an intestinal infection in December 2003, aged 72.
+She died of an intestinal infection in December 2003, aged 70.

 |Charles Hollerith, Jr.||(29 January 1986 - 19 December 2003) ( her death)|

 |Alan J. Pakula||(19 October 1963 - 26 July 1971) ( divorced)|

-|Don Murray||(14 April 1956 - 7 July 1961) ( divorced) 2 children|
+|Don Murray||(14 April 1956 - 7 July 1961) ( divorced) ( 2 children)|